PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 #0.
 Abstract.

 There are many reports in the literature of machine learning as a method of identifying plants using visual images of leaf or flowers.
-However, the use of morphologial features is less well documented.
+However, the use of morphological features is less well documented.
 Three algorithms were used to separate seven species of \textit{Sorbus} within the subgenus \textit{Soraria} based on morphological measurements of fruit and leaves.
 Two unsupervised clustering techniques, namely K-means and hierarchical clustering and one supervised decision tree.
 Box plots showed  considerable overlap of characteristics between the species, but that some species were differentiated in one or two characteristics, suggesting clustering techniques would be less successful than decision tree methods.
 This was seen in the results with K-means modelling being unstable and unable to repeatedly produce accurate results.
-Hierarchical clustering using the canbera distance metric gave an accuracy of 0.42 while precision ranged from 0 to 0.81 and sensitivity from 0 to 0.87 using non-standardised data.
+Hierarchical clustering using the canberra distance metric gave an accuracy of 0.42 while precision ranged from 0 to 0.81 and sensitivity from 0 to 0.87 using non-standardized data.
 A decision tree was the most successful method giving an accuracy of 0.68 with precision ranging from 0.4 to 1 and sensitivity from 0.17 to 0.85.

 #1.
 Introduction - The genus \textit{Sorbus}.

 \textit{Sorbus} is a member of the Rosaceae family, perhaps the best known species being \textit{Sorbus aucuparia}, the Rowan or Mountain Ash.
 However, there are over 50 species of \textit{Sorbus} in the UK, [@NBN], 38 of these are vulnerable or critically endangered and most are endemic or native [@measurements].
 There are four diploid species, but, as with many Rosaceae, \textit{Sorbus} produce new apomictic polyploid species, [@robertson].
-These can also produce viable pollen and can therefore backcross with other diploid or polyploid species,[@ludwig2013].
+These can also produce viable pollen and can therefore back-cross with other diploid or polyploid species,[@ludwig2013].
 This results in a large number of genetically unique, stable, clonal communities, which can look very similar to each other.
 This presents a problem with recording and many \textit{Sorbus} require expert knowledge to correctly identify to species level because much of the identification depends on comparative knowledge, [@crib].
 This tends to dissuade recorders, or encourages records at aggregate level.
 This is a problem for such an important genus with many endangered plants that could benefit from identification.

 \textit{Sorbus} are grouped into six subgenera, each of which are reasonably easy to identify by recorders with some knowledge.
 More difficulty arises when identifying plants within these subgenera, and this is where this work has concentrated.
-In this modelling only the subgenus \textit{Soraria} has been trialled.
-This subgenus consists of eight species all similar in appearance to \textit{Sorbus} intermedia, although only seven species are considered based on the availability of data.
+In this modelling only the subgenus \textit{Soraria} has been trialed.
+This subgenus consists of eight species all similar in appearance to \textit{Sorbus intermedia}, although only seven species are considered based on the availability of data.
 These plants are distinguished from other subgenera by having leaves with rounded lobes which are tomentose beneath and the fruits having fewer lenticles.
-Perhaps the most noticeable difference between plants within the subgenus are the larger fruits on S intermedia, the smaller leaves of S minima and the small fruits of S mougeotii.
+Perhaps the most noticeable difference between plants within the subgenus are the larger fruits on \texit{S. intermedia}, the smaller leaves of \textit{S. minima} and the small fruits of textit{S. mougeotii}.

 #2.
 Data and data preparation

 The data was provided by Dr T Rich, the Botanical Society of Britain and Ireland expert on \textit{Sorbus} and  consists of leaf and fruit measurements.
 For the leaves, the length, width, widest point on the leaf, base angle, number of veins, depth of the lobes, and vein angle  have been recorded.
 For the fruit, the length and the width are used.
 Due to the variability in leaf size across one plant, the measurements were all carried out in a specific manner described by Rich et al, [@measurements].
 Essentially, repeated measurements of the central leaves on sterile spurs on the sunlight side of the tree are recorded and averaged over at least ten leaves.

 The nature of collection means that the data was sparse.
 Not every plant in each species had a complete set of measurements or the same number of records as other species.
-For example, S intermedia had 126 observations but S leyana only had 39.
+For example, \textit{S. intermedia} had 126 observations but \textit{S leyana} only had 39.
 This is due to the relative occurrence of the two species. \textit{S. intermedia} is a common plant found throughout the UK in easily accessible places, whilst \textit{S. leyana} is only found in two sites in South Wales, sometimes on the sides of cliffs.
 In addition,  measurements  cannot all be collected at the same time.
 Leaves must be measured when mature, around flowering time, and therefore cannot be measured in conjunction with fruit.
 Separate trips to re-measure fruit on the same trees may not be possible.
 For \textit{S. intermedia}, for example, of 122 records,  72 are purely for fruit measurements and the remaining 50 purely for leaf measurements, and these occur on different plants If imputation was carried out, 59% of the leaf measurements would be imputed, which would be detrimental to the accuracy of the model, [@peters].
 Initial data exploration did find  this reduced the accuracy of K-means.

 Therefore, the sparsity was handled in two ways.
 Firstly, by reallocating measurements.
 For example, the 50 leaf measurements for \textit{S. intermedia} were assigned to 50 fruit measurements and the excess 22 were not used.
 Secondly, for some species, where there were only a few additional rows of incomplete data, median imputation was carried out.

 Although it seems dubious to assign records from one plant to another, in this analysis this was felt to be acceptable for two reasons.
-Firstly, this project  focusses on modelling techniques and an initial exploration of machine learning methods; it is not intended as  a complete and accurate method for species identification at this stage.
+Firstly, this project  focuses on modelling techniques and an initial exploration of machine learning methods; it is not intended as  a complete and accurate method for species identification at this stage.
 Secondly, the clonal nature of these plants implies that we would expect a great deal of similarity within a species.
 However, if these plants are phenotypically very plastic, this assumption may be invalid.
 The range of leaf sizes within each plant was not available, so a comparison of the variation within each plant and between all the plants of each species would be useful here.

-This data handling procedure also has the benefit of producing a dataset with no missing values, and some of the machine learning algorithms used here had no method for dealing with these, hence they must be removed before modelling.
+This data handling procedure also has the benefit of producing a data-set with no missing values, and some of the machine learning algorithms used here had no method for dealing with these, hence they must be removed before modelling.
 Clustering algorithms, because they rely on distance metrics, are usually sensitive to scale in the data,[@ismail], therefore the data was also standardized and each clustering model carried out on both standardized and non-standardized data.
-Since standardization should not effect a decision tree, [@nisbet], only the non-standardized data was modelled.
+Since standardization should not effect a decision tree, [@nisbet], only the non-standardized data was modeled.

 Because each species had a different number of records a random stratified sampling system was carried out to create train and test sets used in the supervised leaning algorithm in which each species was split into 70/30 train/test sets.